Immaculate Conception School – A Catholic school devoted to building a strong foundation in faith and academic excellence.

 If this does not satisfy, the parent may then talk to the principal.
 If this still does not clear the matter or answer the question, the parent may ask to bring the problem before the School Board.
 An item may be placed on the School Board meeting agenda by giving it to the president 48 hours prior to the meeting.
 The board meets on the fourth Thursday of each month at 6:30 P.M. except in July and January.

-If you have a question about something that pertains to the school in general, please feel free to call the principal.
-He’ll try to answer your question to the best of his ability.
+If you have a question about something that pertains to the school in general, please feel free to contact the principal.

 Other important parental responsibilities include: